PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/ShinyHunt-CustomPath.md

 Move the left joystick in the specified direction for the specified number of ticks.

 This is the only way to make turns.
-Camera motion isn't supported since it's too unreliable and various based on the user's camera sensitivity.
+Camera motion isn't supported since it's too unreliable and varies based on the user's camera sensitivity.

 **Center Camera**